 At Acadiana Treatment Center, we have helped many individuals who have struggled with addictions to narcotics successfully beat their addiction and go on to lead happy, healthy, and productive lives.
 Through our amazing rehab program, we work tirelessly to educate you about your disease, the treatment, and keys for long-term sobriety.
 You don’t have to face this alone; we are here to help.

 Addiction is a complex disease that affects nearly every aspect of an addict’s life.
 Someone who has become addicted to Dilaudid may find that they have alienated every individual in their lives; even those who mattered most.
 They may be destitute, unable to keep a job or maintain a steady income.
 Their lives may revolve entirely around seeking, obtaining, using, and recovering from hydromorphone.
 They may feel helpless, alone, and without anyone to lean on.
 At Acadiana Treatment Center, we are ready to show you that there is a life outside of Dilaudid.

-Program Philosophy & Benefits of Dilaudid Abuse Rehab
+Program Philosophy & Benefits of Dilaudid Addiction Rehab

 At Acadiana Treatment Center, we take your recovery very seriously.
 We know that addiction is a very complex disease caused by many factors that have occurred in your life.
 Being an addict does not make you a bad person and we will never define you by your addiction.

 We strive to learn what makes you unique, how we can best help you recover, and teach you the skills to maintain your sobriety.
 We’ll work alongside you every step of the way so that you’ll always have someone to lean on when you need us most.
 We firmly believe that you alone hold the key to recover from substance abuse; we’re here to provide you with the skills you need to be successful.

 Learn About the Treatment Approaches We Use for Dilaudid Addiction at Acadiana